-Figure 16.14.
+Figure 14.14.
 Sample FHIR Mapping Language script.

 The output of an FML transformation is not a text-rendered document (unlike XSLT), but an internally stored DAG consistent with the specified output model (in the case above, the logical model of the FHIR DiagnosticReport resource).
 Subsequently, the DAG may be rendered in any number of syntaxes, including XML, JSON, or the tables and fields of a relational database.
-For example, Figure 16.15, "Output of the sample FHIR Mapping Language script, rendered as XML." and Figure 16.16, "Output of the sample FHIR Mapping Language script, rendered as JSON." show the outputs of the FML transformation script shown in Figure 16.14, "Sample FHIR Mapping Language script." rendered as XML and JSON, respectively.
+For example, Figure 14.15, "Output of the sample FHIR Mapping Language script, rendered as XML." and Figure 14.16, "Output of the sample FHIR Mapping Language script." rendered as XML and JSON, respectively.

-Figure 16.15.
+Figure 14.15.
 Output of the sample FHIR Mapping Language script, rendered as XML.